kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	y_i = b_0 + b_A x_A + b_B x_B + b_{C}x_C + b_{AB}x_{AB} + b_{AC}x_{AC} +  b_{BC}x_{BC} +  b_{ABC}x_{ABC}

 A normal probability plot is a non-linear transformation of the data so that the s-shape of the cumulative normal distribution appears as a straight line.
-We used this idea in the section on `univariate statistics <http://stats4.eng.mcmaster.ca/wiki/Review_of_univariate_statistics>`_ where a qq-plot was constructed to assess normality.
+We used this idea in the section on :ref:`univariate statistics <SECTION-univariate-review>` where a qq-plot was constructed to assess normality.
 Another way to visualize this concept is to draw vertical divisions on the normal distribution curve, to create :math:`2^k-1` sections of equal area.
 One effect is expected per division.

 ..
 TODO: illustration of normal distribution division